LENSHOOD/lenshood.github.io/source/_posts/xv6-rust-1.md

 `OUTPUT_ARCH( "riscv" )` indicates the target file is for the risc-v platform.
 And `ENTRY( main )` points out our program entry is a symbol called `main`, which is our main function indeed.

-The `. = 0x80000000` stands for put the entry onto the address 0x80000000, so that our binary will starts from that.
+The `. = 0x80000000` stands for putting the entry onto the address 0x80000000, so that our binary will start from that.
 QEMU supports many different hardware architectures, particularly in risc-v, the RAM address starts from 0x80000000.
 We can execute a very simple command to prove that:

 ```shell
 $ qemu-system-riscv64 -monitor stdio